- owns or operates a pesticide business

 - Turf pest control means the application of pesticides to lawns, turf, sod, or to soil areas being prepared for the production of turf for the control of pests, except vertebrates.
 This category includes the 6c category; 6c is not needed if you hold this category.

-Category 9 – LIVESTOCK/ANIMAL PESTS
+Category 9 – Pests of Livestock/Animals

 - Animal pest control means the application of pesticides to domestic animals which are held as agricultural commodities, or to structures in which they are confined, for the control of pests of such animals.
 Application of pesticides by licensed veterinarians during the course of their normal practice is specifically exempted by law.